alteryx/ayx-developer-sdk/docs/references/ayx-plugin-cli.md

 -   Tool Version: Defaults to 1.0.
 This allows you to maintain multiple versions of a tool so that users can choose to upgrade to a new version or use the previous one inside of any Alteryx workflows.

+:information_source:
+Use `--omit-ui` argument if this plugin will not have UI.
+UI can be generated later by using the [generate-ui](#generate-ui) command.

 #### Generate YXI